saschazar21/unicat/src/DateTime/README.md

 <DateTime date={new Date()} interval={60000} />
 ```

-By appending the `raw` prop, it just prints the static formatted date string:
+By importing the `RawDateTime` component, it just prints the statically formatted date string, without any interval update:

 ```jsx
 import { RawDateTime } from './DateTime';